- Tian Dong; Tian Men Dong

 Although Chinese asparagus has been used in traditional Chinese medicine for centuries, evidence of its effectiveness against cancer, hepatitis, or any other disease is lacking.

 Scientists are not sure how Chinese asparagus works, since little research has been performed on this botanical.
-In the laboratory setting, a Chinese asparagus extract has been shown to slow the growth of isolated leukemia and lung cancer cells, as well as protect liver cells from alcohol toxicity.
+In the laboratory setting, Chinese asparagus extracts slowed the growth of isolated lung cancer cells, and protected liver cells from alcohol toxicity.
 However, it is not known whether these effects occur in the human body, and more research is needed to evaluate its safety and effectiveness.

 - To treat cancer

-Limited laboratory research shows some activity against isolated leukemia and lung cancer cell lines.
+Limited laboratory research shows some activity against isolated lung cancer cell lines.
 Human data are needed.

 - To treat hepatitis